Fall Colors

 Common Questions

-Q. Why does it say "Sorry, you cannot access this lab at this time because only 1 user may access this lab from this account at one time."?
+Q. Why does it say "Sorry, you cannot access this item at this time because only 1 user may access this item from this account at one time."?

 A: Only one user can access purchased items (except site licenses) at one time.
 If you didn't sign out the last time you accessed your account, Web School of Science may think you're still signed in.
 In this case, wait about ten minutes for the old access to time out.